 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-The average cost of college ranges from $25,890 per year for in-state students at a public school up to $52,500 per year for private colleges.
+The average cost of college ranges from $22,690 per year for in-state students at a public school and up to $51,690 per year for private colleges, according to the College Board.

 If you don’t have this kind of money saved for college, paying for it might feel impossible.
-But don’t worry — there are options that could help.
+But don’t worry — you have plenty of options that could help.

-Here are seven ways to pay for college with no money:
+Here are nine ways to pay for college with no money:

 - Apply for scholarships